andyly25/Python-Practice/web_application_project/README.md

         - **print(user.username, user.id)**
 - NOTE: Easy to reset database instead of migrating, but lose all existing data.
     - good practice to learn how to migrate a db while maintaining integrity of users' data

+### Styling
+- Using django-bootstrap3 to integrate Bootstrap into project
+    - in venv use: **pip install django-bootstrap3**
+    - in settings.py add **bootstrap3** into INSTALLED_APPS section
+    - we need boostrap3 to include jQuery, a JS lib that enables interactive elements
+        - BOOTSTRAP3 = {'include_jquery':True,}